The Business Impact of Nigeria’s Tax Overhaul

 Conclusion

 The Nigerian Tax Reform Acts of 2025 represent a fundamental recalibration of the country’s tax policy and administrative structure.
-While they are designed to strengthen the fiscal system, improve transparency, and attract responsible investment, their success will depend heavily on effective implementation, stakeholder engagement, and technological adaptation.
+This is designed to strengthen the fiscal system, improve transparency, and improve ease of collection and accountability.
+It is also expected that there would be an upward calibration of business activities, especially in the window of small businesses that have been given tax exemption.